tattn/LocalLLMClient/README.md

 let client = try await LocalLLMClient.mlx(url: modelURL)

 let input = LLMInput(
-    prompt: "What can you see in this image?",
+    "What can you see in this image?",
     attachments: [.image(.init(resource: .yourImage))]
 )